ryzary/terrasummary-action/README.md

 # 📖 Terrasumary
-Terrasummary is a tool to sumarize output of `terraform plan` command.
+Terrasummary is an `Actions` that can be used to sumarize output of `terraform plan` command using LLM.
+The current version (`v1.0.0`) uses Mistral AI's `devstral-small-2505` model.

-It is available as an `Actions` that can be used in your GitHub Actions workflow.

 ## 🧩 How to Use
 1. Terrasumary uses Mistral AI models for text summarization.
 To use it, you need a `MISTRAL_API_KEY`.